dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 - `ref` conditional expression itself is an LValue and
 - `ref` conditional expression is writeable if both `<consequence>` and `<alternative>` are writeable LValues

 Examples:
-Ref ternary is an LValue and as such it can be passed/assigned/returned by reference;
+`ref` ternary is an LValue and as such it can be passed/assigned/returned by reference;
 ```C#
      // pass by reference
      foo(ref (arr != null ? ref arr[0]: ref otherArr[0]));